 Calculating trip distances

 Trip distances for cycle and motor vehicle trips are calculated from the origin and destination addresses provided by the respondents.
-Critchlow Ltd were contracted to generate automated map coordinates for each address and then to calculate distance based on the fastest route between the origin and destination addresses, or via a specified intermediate address if one was provided.
+Critchlow Ltd (external link) were contracted to generate automated map coordinates for each address and then to calculate distance based on the fastest route between the origin and destination addresses, or via a specified intermediate address if one was provided.

 For further technical detail see Detailed survey information.